 In January, officials said they were shortening the convention to three days, and would forgo the traditional Monday opening for a festival at the Speedway to reach a wider audience.

-At the time, the party chairwoman said the change was about “engaging Americans in a meaningful way.”
+At the time, the party chairwoman said the change was about “engaging Americans in a meaningful way.”take our poll - story continues below

 But Monday night, host committee officials said moving the Speedway event will provide attendees with a much stronger connection to the convention.